-Prevention starts with controlling plaque – a colorless bacteria that sticks to the surface of your teeth, and tartar – a harder mineral deposit.
+Prevention starts with controlling plaque – a colorless bacteria that sticks to the surface of your teeth — and tartar, a harder mineral deposit.
 Both of these are the leading causes of tooth decay and periodontal disease.
 At our state-of-the-art facility in Guntersville, we provide the dental care you need to help you maintain good dental health.
 Combined with a good home routine, regular in-office teeth cleanings and exams can help prevent many expensive dental treatments.

-Regular In-office Teeth Cleanings
+Regular Professional Teeth Cleanings

 Regular teeth cleanings, performed by our registered dental hygienists, are a crucial part of preventive dental care.
 By removing plaque and tartar, your oral health is enhanced and your risk of gingivitis and periodontal disease are minimized.
-Your dental hygienist will utilize manual instructors to remove moderate plaque and tartar buildup, or an ultrasonic device to scale away heavier buildup.
+Your dental hygienist will utilize manual techniques to remove moderate plaque and tartar buildup, plus an ultrasonic device to scale away heavier buildup.
 The cleaning is finished with polishing, a pleasant procedure that cleans the surface of teeth, removes stains, and leaves the mouth feeling clean and refreshed.